AlpineMapsOrg/cmake_scripts/docs/AddRepo.md

 - Update an existing repo with submodules to a fixed revision, the revision must be fetched (verify the repo and submodules did not gain full history).
 - Update an existing repo with submodules to a fixed revision, the revision is already present (verify nothing is fetched and works offline).
 - Update an existing repo with submodules to a fixed revision, the new revision updates to an invalid submodule (verify it is rejected with an error).
-- Update an existing repo with attached HEAD (verify no git commands are issued, a warning is printed, works offline).
+- Update an existing repo with attached HEAD (verify no git commands beside the check for attachment are issued, a warning is printed, works offline).
 - `DESTINATION_PATH`, the default `ALP_EXTERN_DIR`, `DO_NOT_ADD_SUBPROJECT`, `NOT_SYSTEM`, and `<name>_SOURCE_DIR` behave as documented.
 - Absolute or escaping destination paths, an existing non-Git directory, and a repository with a mismatched `origin` fail without data loss.
 - That tags containing slashes remain fixed revisions, `origin/<branch>` is always moving, and unsupported revision forms fail clearly.